cconejov/academic-kickstart-1/content/home/experience.md

   description = """
   Responsibilities included:

-  * Acquirer commerce review:} I created SQL queries and R scripts to detect anomalies and deviations of the daily transactions associated with the distinct business.
+  * Acquirer commerce review: I created SQL queries and R scripts to detect anomalies and deviations of the daily transactions associated with the distinct business.
 I used several techniques for detecting fraud cases, as Outlier detection, Association rules, Time series, and other non-parametric approaches.

   * Actuarial Analysis: I applied actuarial validation techniques for the pre-feasibility of new insurance policies for acquirer commerce.
 Also, I estimated the required technical reserves for this new product based on three different actuarial techniques: Chain Ladder, Buhlmann, and Buhlman-Straub.
 Also, I employed survival analysis in order to determine the life expectancy of the credit/debit cards produced by the bank.
   """